 Our pediatric services include:

-Adolescent Partial Hospital Program: We offer a few services under the Adolescent Partial Hospital Program, including our Eating Disorder Partial Hospital Program.
+Adolescent Partial Hospitalization Program: We offer a few services under the Adolescent Partial Hospital Program, including our Eating Disorder Partial Hospital Program.
 These services include time-limited treatment programs that use group interventions and intensive treatments.
 Our goal is to help adolescents build coping skills and transition to outpatient care.
 Learn more.

 Child OCD Intensive Treatment Program: This program involves daily group and individual therapy.
 We use cognitive behavioral therapy (CBT), a technique that focuses on changing or redirecting negative thoughts and behaviors.
 We also use exposure and response prevention (ERP), which includes interacting with something a child is afraid of to build confidence and practice coping skills.
 Learn more.

 KidsConnect Partial Hospitalization Program: Through KidsConnect, we offer intensive care for children with autism spectrum disorders.
 Children in the program work with specialists for six hours a day, five days a week.
 A team of experts works together to come up with a personalized treatment plan for each child.
 Learn more.